 Bagworms look like small pine cones that hang from the branches of trees and shrubs.
-Many people do not realize they have them until damage has already begun.
+Many people do not realize they have them until the damage has already begun.

+Bagworms prefer juniper, arborvitae, spruce, pine, and cedar and may live on other trees and shrubs, including deciduous.
 Heavy infestations over several years, especially when coupled with other stresses, can lead to plant death.

-For more information click on the link below:
+For more information, click on the link below: